pac85/Serious-Engine/README.md

 ### Other projects
 - `LWSkaExporter` - Exporter of SKA models in ASCII format for use in LightWave
 - `GameAgent` - Custom master server emulator written in Python
-- `libogg`, `libvorbis` - Third party libraries used for playing OGG-encoded ingame music (see http://www.vorbis.com/ for more information)
+- `libogg`, `libvorbis` - Third party libraries used for playing OGG-encoded ingame music
-- `zlib` - Third party static library for working with ZIP archives (see https://zlib.net/ for more information)
+- `zlib` - Third party static library for working with ZIP archives

 These have been modified to run correctly under the recent versions of Windows.
 (Tested: Win7 x64, Win8 x64, Win8.1 x64, Win10 x64)